Ronaldr1985/sleep-go/README.md

-# Countdown Timer
+# sleep-go

-A simple countdown timer written in Go, it was built to be an alternative to the sleep command on Linux.
+A simple countdown timer written in Go, it was built to be an alternative to the sleep on Linux with more features.
+Should also work on Windows.

 ## Usage